 While run time info on this version is a basic traffic light color change, there’s an OLED version ($149.99) with a full screen on the back for mode and battery life data.
 While the small size and low weight will be a plus for some the smaller battery means run times are relatively short.

 The thumbwheel bar clamp fits 31.8 or 35mm bars securely with a QR shoe for easy light removal.
 It recharges fully in 3 hours with a high-power USB socket and it’s got a safety catch ‘long press’ start sequence to stop it from being triggered accidentally in transit.
 We’ve got old samples of Lumina lights that are still going strong after years of regular use too, so while the price might be slightly high the 1200 Boost is a solid investment if you want focused power.
-If you want more output then 1500, 1800, 2000 and 2500 lumen Lumina models are imminent, too.
+If you want more output then 1500, 1800, 2000 and 2500 lumen Lumina models are available too.

 Lezyne has an extensive range of ‘Drive’ lights starting with the Hecto and Classic Drives at 500 lumens and going up to the Macro, Super and Mega Drives at 1300, 1500 and 1800 lumens respectively.
 The 1000 XL is a real sweet spot of price, weight and power for smoother trails and less frantic riding though and for an extra $10 it comes in a super fashionable ‘oil slick’ finish.